Church and vineyards in in foreground. Fields and villages in the distance

 Grower Champagne Master Selection: 4 Bottles from Artisan Producers

 Grower Champagne is the antidote to the anonymous blend.
-These are wines made by the same families who farm the vines — small estates with a few hectares, a cellar, and a singular point of view.
-This four-bottle collection moves through four distinct expressions of grower Champagne: a Meunier-led Brut from one of the region's most secretive producers; a Pinot Noir-dominant Premier Cru from a certified organic estate in the Montagne de Reims; a single-vintage, zero-dosage, barrel-raised Champagne from the Kimmeridgian limestone of the Côte des Bar; and a 12-year-old vintage Blanc de Noirs from a Grand Cru estate in Chouilly that treats Champagne like fine white Burgundy.
-Taken together, they map the full breadth of what grower Champagne can be — from approachable to profound, from NV to aged vintage, from the Marne to the Aube.
+These are wines made by the same families who farm the vines: small estates with a few hectares, a cellar, and a singular point of view.
+This four-bottle collection moves through four distinct expressions of grower Champagne: a rare single-vintage showcase blending five heirloom varieties from the Vallée de la Marne; a high-energy, equal-parts blend from a legendary grower in Trigny; a deeply mineral Grand Cru Blanc de Blancs from the chalk soils of Cramant; and a thirteen-year-old vintage Blanc de Blancs from another Grand Cru estate in Cramant that treats Champagne like fine white Burgundy.
+Taken together, they map the full breadth of what grower Champagne can be, from approachable to profound, from NV to aged vintage, from the Marne to Trigny.

-Champagne Ruelle-Pertois, Brut Éclat d'Or, Vallée de la Marne, France
+Champagne Léguillette-Romelot "Cépages d'Autrefois Millésime Brut", Vallée de la Marne, France

-Pair with: Oysters, scallops, turbot, roast chicken, veal, aged Comté, or Chaource — the local cheese from the same terroir.
+Pair with: Oysters, scallops, turbot, roast chicken, veal, or aged Comté.

 "The Vinous Finale"